UniStuttgart-VISUS/megamol/docs/manual.md

 <!-- ---------------------------------------------------------------------- -->
 ### Configuration

-After successfully compiling and installing MegaMol, you should have all executable files inside your bin folder (default: `../megamol/build/install/bin`).
+After successfully compiling and installing MegaMol, you should have all executable files inside your `bin` directory (default: `../megamol/build/install/bin`).
 In the `bin` directory, you can find the default configuration file `megamolconfig.lua`:

 ```lua